jbshep/conversational-python-legacy/chapters/ch3_loops.md

 What if we wanted to change an entire English sentence into Pirate instead of just translating a single word?
 How would we accomplish that?

-Let’s keep this as simple as possible, so for now let’s ignore “edge cases” like uppercase letters and punctuation.
-Let’s only worry about translating all-lowercase words separated by spaces.
+Let's keep this as simple as possible, so for now let's ignore "edge cases" like uppercase letters and punctuation.
+Let's only worry about translating all-lowercase words separated by spaces.

 You might not have any idea how to accomplish this in code, but there are a